BTZ Black Hole In The Non-Extensive Generalizations of Gibbs Entropy

 \subsubsection{\textbf{The Barrow entropy case}}

-We investigate the GTD thermodynamic geometry of the charged rotating BTZ black hole for the case of Barrow entropy.
-We investigate the GTD scalar for all the four thermodynamic ensembles namely: the fixed $(J,Q)$ ensemble, fixed $(\Omega,\Phi)$ ensemble, fixed $(J,\Phi)$ ensemble and the fixed $(\Omega,Q)$ ensemble.
-We have not presented here either the derivation or the final expressions for the GTD scalar due to their considerable length.
-However obtaining these expressions is fairly straight forward and involves only routine mathematical computations.\\

-After investigating all the thermodynamic ensembles, we find that there are curvature singularities in the GTD scalar curves \textbf{only} for the fixed $(\Omega,\Phi)$ and the fixed $(J,\Phi)$ ensembles.
-The other two thermodynamic ensembles were found to show no such behaviour.
-We therefore present a detailed analysis of the GTD geometry for the Barrow entropy case in the fixed $(\Omega,\Phi)$ and the fixed $(J,\Phi)$ ensembles as follows:\\

-\underline{{\textbf{Fixed $(\Omega,\Phi)$ ensemble}:}}\\
+\underline{{\textbf{Fixed $(\Phi)$ ensemble}:}}\\

-We write the GTD metric for the Barrow entropy case in the fixed $(\Omega,\Phi)$ ensemble from the general metric given in (\ref{eqtn3}).
-We consider the thermodynamic potential $\varphi$ to be the mass $M_{\Delta}$ for the Barrow entropy case in the fixed $(\Omega,\Phi)$ ensemble as obtained in equation (\ref{eqtn25}).
+We write the GTD metric for the Barrow entropy case in the fixed $(\Phi)$ ensemble from the general metric given in (\ref{eqtn3}).
+We consider the thermodynamic potential $\varphi$ to be the mass $M_{\Delta}$ for the Barrow entropy case in the fixed $(\Phi)$ ensemble.
 The GTD metric is given by :-

 \\